Building for villages

 The Pemba Foundation is bringing water back to Uvinje with a complex, multi-faceted project.
 The plan requires drilling a new borehole on Pemba's mainland and connecting it to the pipeline which runs 4 miles underground and underwater across to Fundo Island.
 An existing link then runs 5 miles down Fundo, then underwater to 2 new storage tank sites on Uvinje.

-As of early 2023 we have drilled the new mainland borehole and connected it to Fundo Island, where water is flowing.
+We drilled the new mainland borehole and connected it to Fundo Island, where water is flowing.
 We have built the storage sites on Uvinje.
-However the old 5-mile pipeline link to Uvinje is so obstructed it cannot be used, contrary to the water engineers' expectations.
-So we need to find substantial funds to rebuild that link.
+However the old 5-mile pipeline link to Uvinje is so obstructed it cannot be used.
+The government water department is to rebuild that link.

 Approaching remote Uvinje Island